betterscientificsoftware/bssw.io/Articles/Blog/ReferencesInMarkdownHybridApproach.md

 Blocks 2, 3 and 4 are optional.
 Blocks 3 and 4, which support the Wikipedia style
 references, are generated from block 2 if it exists.
 Repeated application of `wikize_refs.py` will result in no changes to the file.
-Intermeidate link definition lines of the form `^[J]: #refJ` are ignored.
+Intermediate link definition lines of the form `^[J]: #refJ` are ignored.
 These are re-generated anew upon each invocation.
 Likewise, reference table lines of the form `^<a name="refJ"></a>J | [` are also ignored.
 These too will be re-generated anew upon each invocation.